 If I can do my duty as a Christian ought, if I can bring salvation to a world once wrought, if I can spread the message as the master taught, then my living will not be in vain.

-Yes, Jesus, I want to be on your right and left side, not for any selfish reason.
+Yes, Jesus, I want to be on your right or your left side, not for any selfish reason.

-I want to be on your right and left side, not in terms of some political kingdom or ambition.
+I want to be on your right or you left side, not in terms of some political kingdom or ambition.

 But I just want to be there in love and in justice and in truth and in commitment to others, so that we can make of this old world a new world.